Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 defined, MUST be greater than the RMW.

 **Distinguished** log entries are chosen such that there is roughly one per every interval of the RMW.
-If a user looks up a label and finds that the first log entry containing their desired label-version pair is to the right of the rightmost distinguished log entry, they MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
+If a user looks up a label, either through a fixed-version or greatest-version search, and finds that the first log entry containing their desired label-version pair is to the right of the rightmost distinguished log entry, they MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
 That is, until a new distinguished log entry is established to its right and the two log entries are verified to be consistent.
 The purpose of this monitoring is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.

-However, if a user looks up a label and finds that the first log entry containing the label-version pair is to the left of any distinguished log entry, they are not required to monitor it afterwards or otherwise retain any state from the query (beyond the tree head, discussed in
+However, if a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, they are not required to monitor it afterwards.
+The only state that would be retained from the query would be the tree head, as discussed in {{updating-views-of-the-tree}}.
-{{updating-views-of-the-tree}}).

 "Regular" monitoring SHOULD be performed at least as frequently as the RMW and MUST (if at all possible) happen more frequently than the log entry maximum